pytorch/maskedtensor/docs/source/index.rst

 MaskedTensor
 ========================================

 This library is a part of the `PyTorch <http://pytorch.org/>`_ project.
-The purpose of :mod:`maskedtensor` is to serve as an extension to `torch.tensor`, especially in cases of:
+The purpose of :mod:`maskedtensor` is to serve as an extension to `torch.Tensor`, especially in cases of:

 * Using any masked semantics
 * Differentiation between 0 and NaN gradients